 The recoverable amount is based on "value-in-use" method and was determined at the level of cash generating unit ("CGU") as identified by management and consists of the net operating assets of each store.
-In determining value in use for the CGUs, the cash flows (determined using approved five-year business plan and budget) were discounted at a rate of 10.3% to 11.4% on a post-Zakat basis and were projected up to the year 2026.
+In determining value in use for the CGUs, the cash flows (determined using approved five-year business plan and budget) were discounted at a rate of 12.6% to 13.7% (December 31, 2021 10.3% to 11.4%) on a post-Zakat basis and were projected up to the year 2027.